|Never miss another article | Subscribe here

 The Procession of Senhor dos Passos: from Bairro Alto to São Roque is organised by the Brotherhood of São Roque.
 In this procession participate several Brotherhoods of Lisbon and the Brotherhood of Santa Cruz and Passos de Nosso Senhor Jesus Cristo de Alenquer.

-The procession starts at Church of São Roque and invades the heart of Bairro Alto.
+The procession starts at the Church of São Roque and invades the heart of Bairro Alto.
 This neighbourhood, used to the hubbub of the glasses, of the raising voices of young people in euphoria and of the latest top charted songs, is invaded by an unusual wave of silence.
 A silence only broken by the drums, bells, readings and prayers of the participants, all together as one.

 On this day, the neighbourhood’s community is invited to join by participating and also by decorating and illuminating the streets.
 And so, the balconies are covered with handcrafted and/or old bedspreads and flowers.
 By the doors and windows, show up surprised residents, establishment owners, clients of bars and tourists.
 Everyone solemnly respects the passage of the ritual of the Passion of Christ.